 This study highlights the importance of the storage solution in the preservation of endothelium function and graft quality.
 Moreover, it may help researchers to develop more effective preservation solutions, and may guide clinicians’ choice of solution when risk factors are present.

-Peer review
+Peer-review

 This is a nice paper providing new insights into mechanisms of action of IGL-1 and Celsior preservation solutions in liver cold ischemia reperfusion injury.
 Authors have shown that decrease in NO dependent relaxation after cold storage was less pronounced with IGl-1 solution and that IGL-1 offered better protection against IRI in comparison to Celsior.